Angelov9004/Personal-Portfolio/README.md

 ## smtp.py

-Your send_email function is designed to send an email using SMTP.
-However, there are a few potential improvements and considerations:
+send_email function is designed to send an email using SMTP.

 Environment Variables: Using os.getenv to fetch sensitive data like email credentials from environment variables is a good practice for security.
 Make sure you have these environment variables set in your deployment environment or in a .env file if you're using tools like python-dotenv.